NatCATModeling/R4H2O/manuscript/4_visualise.md

 ![Figure 4.11 THM distributions in the Gormsey water quality zones.](resources/session4/gormsey_thm_zone.png)

 In the second [case study](#casestudy2) we dig deeper into he Tidyverse by cleaning data from a customer survey.

+The next [case study](#casestudy2) looks at data collected from tap water consumers in the United States and delves deeper into the Tidyverse.